GitHub badges! (PHP repository) - Tutorial with Travis and GitHub

 .travis.yml

-To use coveralls.io you must have a test suite.
-Here we’re going to use phpunit to execute our tests.
-We must update our .travis.yml file to execute our tests and generate coverage in a XML format for coveralls.io.
+To use coveralls.io, you must have a test suite.
+Here, we’re going to use PHPUnit to execute our tests.
+We must update our .travis.yml file to execute our tests and generate coverage in an XML format for coveralls.io.

 language: php